linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-ubuntu-20/index.md

 A complete Redis installation, including basic configuration tasks, consists of the following high-level steps.
 The following sections describe each step in more detail:

-1. Verifying the System Parameters;
+1. Verifying the System Parameters.
-2. Installing Redis;
+2. Installing Redis.
-3. Enabling and Running Redis;
+3. Enabling and Running Redis.
-4. Configuring a Password for Redis;
-5. Configuring an *Access Control List* (ACL) for Redis;
+4. Securing Redis.
-6. Configuring Redis Persistence;
+5. Configuring Redis Persistence.
-7. Optimising Redis for Better Performance;
+6. Optimising Redis for Better Performance.

 ## Verifying the System Parameters